xcat2/confluent-docs/docs/miscellaneous/raid-vroc-template.md

 After editing the sample file, place it in **` /var/lib/confluent/public/os/<<profile name>>/scripts/pre.d `.**

-For software RAID/md RAID instances please find below as a sample file may adapt for your needs:
+For software RAID/md RAID instances please find below a sample file you may adapt for your needs:

 ## Example file for software RAID/md RAID